jurihock/stftPitchShiftPlugin/MANUAL.md

 ## Latency

-The output latency _generally_ depends on the preset block size and the DFT window size `12`.
+The output latency _generally_ depends on the preset block size and the DFT size `12`.
 Smaller blocks may have impact on the overal quality of the signal processing.

 ## Performance